 Office of Academic Affairs

-Welcome from the Vice President for Academic Affairs
+Welcome from the Interim Vice President for Academic Affairs

 At the heart of a Canisius education is our mission and our Jesuit identity.
 We place a high value on academic excellence and the liberal arts leading to the ability to think critically and communicate clearly.
 We work to foster both an intellectual understanding of social justice and the willingness to act for and with others.
 We expect academic experiences to be transformational, to generate a level of knowledge and understanding of ourselves and others so that we can see the world in new ways.
 Sometimes these transformational experiences happen during a classroom discussion or a conversation with a faculty member, sometimes while reading a text, writing a paper, or reviewing with friends, sometimes in a research lab, sometimes during an immersion trip or study abroad, and sometimes in the deep quiet of our own thoughts.
 It is our goal to engage students in these experiences so that they can find their path and live their passion.